Why ADHD Brains Come Alive at Night

 Adjusting Your Habits

 Behavioral strategies can make a significant difference in how you manage your evening energy.
-Consider building a wind-down routine that signals to your brain that it is time to rest.
-Try to dim the lights in your home an hour before bed and replace bright screens with a physical book or a calming podcast.
-Organizing your day to allow for complex tasks during your natural peak energy times can also help you achieve more without fighting your biology.
+Building a wind-down routine that signals to your brain that it is time to rest can help you initiate sleep more easily.
+You can try to dim the lights in your home an hour before bed.
+You can also replace screens with a book or calming podcast.
+And, organizing your day to complete complex tasks during your natural peak energy times can also help you achieve more without fighting your unique biology.

 The Role of Medication

 Medication timing plays a crucial role in managing your daily energy levels.
-For some individuals, stimulant medication wears off in the late afternoon, causing a “crash” that disrupts the evening routine and triggers a rebound of hyperactivity.
-Consulting with a compassionate psychiatrist can help you adjust your medication type or timing to ensure a smoother transition into your evening.
+For some individuals, stimulant medication wears off in the late afternoon, causing a “crash” that disrupts their evening routine and triggers a rebound of hyperactivity.
+If you are thinking about medication or are already taking stimulants, it is important to inform your provider if you are experiencing a crash that interferes with your day.
+Communication with your provider gives them the opportunity to adjust your medication type, dose, or timing to help you function better throughout the whole day.

 Your Next Steps to Better Sleep

 ADHD can be both a gift and a challenge.
-While your nighttime creativity can lead to amazing ideas, you still need sleep to thrive in your daily life.
-By learning how to work with your brain’s natural rhythms, you can use your strengths and feel more in control of your life.
+While your nighttime creativity can lead to amazing ideas, you still need adequate sleep to thrive in your day-to-day life.
+By learning how to work with your brain’s natural and unique rhythms, you can use your strengths to feel more in control of your life.

 At IN Focus First, we offer a convenient and accessible way to get an accurate diagnosis and receive the appropriate treatment from the comfort of your own home.
 Our team is here to support you in a welcoming and non-judgmental environment.
 Reach out to us today to schedule an evaluation, and let us help you find the focus and rest you deserve.